jjprintf/OpenDB/README.md

 ### :zap: Flexibility & Scalability
 > This database is flexible.
-> But it is not scalable since it is designed for fast, small/medium environments and where not much data needs to be saved since it is not scalable (Example: discord bots, web pages where not much data needs to be saved, bots in other applications, other environments that have these characteristics)
+> Although in theory OpenDB is scalable since it can support more than 10 thousand tables per container and save more than 1 thousand tables per second, it can also deserialize a container with more than 10 thousand tables in 100 ms, we do not consider it scalable since As the container becomes larger, it takes longer to save a table, increasing the buffer can balance and solve this problem.
+> Currently OpenDB can be used in any environment, as long as it is required locally.

 ### :package: Cache
 > It saves the data in a `Map` which makes it easier to search and use the database, making it much faster, making the time it takes to execute a method no more than **10ms**